 Getting an Interview

-I applied online and the process took a day - interviewed at Suburban Hospital in August 2010.
+I applied online.
+The process took 1 day.
+I interviewed at Suburban Hospital (Bethesda, MD) in August 2010.